With political policies changing drastically as of late, it appears I have transformed into a political junkie simply to stay informed.

 It was agreed that the winner would cut the luscious locks of the loser who would also have to wear the other's political colours for a week.
 Odds of the winner quickly went 3 to 1 in Brazeau's favour.

-Stephen Harper, the Conservative leader at the time, was literally leering like the cheshire cat each time he and Trudeau were near one another.
+Stephen Harper, the Conservative leader at the time, was literally leering like the Cheshire Cat each time he and Trudeau were near one another.
 It was obvious that he firmly believed Justin was going to be soundly humiliated in the ring.
-That Justin had gotten himself well over his head was my thought as well.
+The idea that Justin had gotten himself in well over his head was my thought as well.

 - You never slam a door you may want to open again.